siddtheshah/text2illustrate/README.md

 Follow the pre-instructions in install.sh, and then run the script using bash.

+### Running Text2Illustrate

+Make sure Stanford NLP Server is running on port 9000

+Then run: gunicorn flaskServer:app -p 8000
+Which will create the python server to serve the text2illustrate html page.

+Open frontend.html using a browser, and try it out!

 ### Good examples:

 > The nimble rabbit jumped over the log.
 The fox turned and chased the chicken instead.